frankc60/jStrip/README.md

 {}.bpi.USD.rate_float = 8262.8113
 ```

-`jpretty()` outputs the `json` in a dot delimited layout of key = value, making it easy to identify its fields and values. **Note** that `jpretty()` changes the json into a different format, so any property access using the object must be performed beforehand, as in the example above.
+`jpretty()` outputs the `json` into a dot delimited layout of key = value, making it easy to identify its fields and values. **Note** that `jpretty()` changes the json into a different format, so any property access using the object must be performed beforehand, as in the example above.

 ### .selector(*jquery*)